mbjorner/hybrid-detection-comparison/scripts/README.md

 - TICR (julia)
 - HyDe (python)

-In Progress:

-script that runs all three simultaneously

 ## HelperFunctions

 contains (primarily julia) helper functions that are used in construction of other methods and/or creation of simulated data.